utelecon/utelecon.github.io/src/pages/en/utol/lecturers/settings/course_participants/index.md

     ![](confirm.png){:.small}

 7. The users (authority) to be added are displayed.
-Please review the changes and then click the "Register" button.
+Please review the changes and then click the “Register” button.

     ![](confirm-registration.png){:.medium}

 ## Updating the method to register course participants
 {:#update}

-In addition to cancellation [due to deletion of course participants](#delete), course registration for "Enrolled Students" may be canceled due to the following events,.
+In addition to cancellation [due to deletion of course participants](#delete), course registration for “Enrolled Students” may be canceled due to the following events,.

-* When users who registered using 'Self-registration' cancel their registration through UTOL, or when the registration period ends.
+* When users who registered using “Self-registration” cancel their registration through UTOL, or when the registration period ends.
-* When users who registered using "Course registration" cancel through UTAS.
+* When users who registered using “Course registration” cancel through UTAS.
-* When users who registered using "Favorite registration" cancel through UTAS, or when the registration period ends.
+* When users who registered using “Favorite registration” cancel through UTAS, or when the registration period ends.

 To prevent the registration of course participants from being canceled for these reasons, you need to switch the registration method from “Self-registration”, “Course registration”, or “Favorite registration” to “Register instructor”, using the function “Switch”.